 Beyond walking, GirlTrek’s active members support local and national policy to increase physical activity through walking, improve access to safe places to walk, protect and reclaim green spaces, and improve the walkability and built environments of 50 high-need communities across the United States.

 With Partnership for a Healthier America, The Centers for Disease Control, Stanford Prevention Research Center, The American Council on Exercise, Safe Routes to School National Partnership, and The Sierra Club, GirlTrek has developed a world-class training for African-American women to serve as health professionals in the areas of fitness, mental health, nutrition, and environmental stewardship.
-GirlTrek’s mission is to inspire one million African-American women and girls to develop a daily habit of walking.
+GirlTrek’s mission is inspiring one million African-American women and girls to develop a daily habit of walking.

 We are rowdy students with bullhorns on campus.
 We are prayer warriors in basements of sanctuaries.
 We are sultry-spoken word artists in Philly.
 Some of us are celebrities.
 Some are hustlers.
 All of us are worthy of lacing up, starting fresh, and making self-care our mission.